 What To Think About

-Inhaled corticosteroids are preferred to oral corticosteroids for long-term treatment of COPD, because they cause fewer side effects.
-But low-dose inhaled steroids do not always work as well as high-dose oral steroids.
+The inhaled form of steroid medicines are preferred to the oral form for long-term treatment of COPD, because they cause fewer side effects.
+But low-dose inhaled steroid medicines do not always work as well as high-dose oral steroid medicines.

-Long-term treatment with oral corticosteroids is not recommended.8 Although long-term treatment with inhaled corticosteroids reduces the frequency of COPD exacerbations in some people, the long-term risks and whether the benefit is worth the risks of long-term treatment is not known.2
+Long-term treatment with oral steroid medicines is not recommended.
+Although long-term treatment with inhaled steroid medicines reduces the frequency of COPD exacerbations in some people, the long-term risks and whether the benefit is worth the risks of long-term treatment is not known.